Can a Hearing Professional Determine Whether Hearing Was Damaged Recently?

 They have a lot of medical training and can treat a wide range of ear, nose, and throat problems, including hearing loss, with medicine and surgery.

-On the other hand, an audiologist is a doctor who is trained to test, diagnose, and treat problems with hearing and balance.
+On the other hand, hearing professional is trained to test, diagnose, and treat problems with hearing and balance.

-Since you’re reading this article, you should probably consult a registered audiologist to set your mind at ease.
+Since you’re reading this article, you should probably consult a hearing professional to set your mind at ease.

 The same goes if you’re experiencing dizziness, tinnitus, hearing loss, or you have some family history of ear-related issues.